Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: Abstract

 \section{Abstract}

 We introduce \textit{Conformal Bandits}, a novel framework integrating {\it Conformal Prediction} (CP) into bandit problems, a classic paradigm for sequential decision-making under uncertainty.
 Traditional regret-minimisation bandit strategies like Thompson Sampling and Upper Confidence Bound (UCB) typically rely on distributional assumptions or asymptotic guarantees; further, they remain largely focused on regret, neglecting their statistical properties.
 We address this gap.
-Through the adoption of CP, we bridge the regret-minimising potential of a decision-making bandit policy with statistical guarantees in the form of finite-time prediction coverage.\\ We demonstrate the potential of {\it Conformal Bandits} through simulation studies and an application to portfolio allocation, a typical small-gap regime, where differences in arm rewards are far too small for classical policies to achieve optimal regret bounds in finite sample.
-Motivated by this, we showcase our framework's practical advantage in terms of regret in small-gap settings, as well as its added value in achieving nominal coverage guarantees where classical UCB policies fail.
-Focusing on our application of interest, we further illustrate how integrating hidden Markov models to capture the regime-switching behaviour of financial markets, enhances the {\it exploration-exploitation} trade-off, and translates into higher risk-adjusted regret efficiency returns, while preserving coverage guarantees.
+Through the adoption of CP, we bridge the regret-minimising potential of a decision-making bandit policy with statistical guarantees in the form of finite-sample prediction coverage.
+We demonstrate the potential of {\it Conformal Bandits} through simulation studies and an application to portfolio allocation, a typical scenario where differences in arm rewards are far too small (weak arm separability) for classical policies to be optimal in finite sample.
+We showcase our framework's practical advantage in terms of regret in this setting, as well as its added value in achieving nominal coverage guarantees where classical UCB policies may fail.
+Focusing on our application of interest, we further illustrate how integrating hidden Markov models to capture the regime-switching behaviour of financial markets, enhances the {\it exploration-exploitation} trade-off, and translates into higher risk-adjusted returns, while preserving coverage guarantees.